All in Your Head: Franz Gall, the Fowler Brothers, and the Science That Wasn’t

 The implications of Gall’s claims were staggering: the skull was a blueprint to the human mind, accessible through tactile observation.

 It was both a science and a promise—a way to understand ourselves and others without the messy uncertainties of the mind.
-Gall’s theory spread rapidly through Europe, embraced by both scientists and the public.
+Gall’s theory spread rapidly throughout Europe and was embraced by scientists and the public.
 And yet, as seductive as phrenology was, its scientific rigor was shaky at best, and its subtext deplorable.

-The heart of phrenology (which was a term that came from the British naturalist Thomas Ignatius Maria Forster in 1815, and wasn’t used in Gall’s lifetime) and other grand ideas, was not destined to remain in circles of privilege.
+The heart of phrenology (a term originating from the British naturalist Thomas Ignatius Maria Forster in 1815, and wasn’t used in Gall’s lifetime) and other grand ideas was not destined to remain in circles of privilege.

 As H.H.
-“Henry” Goddard did with Alfred Binet’s first IQ Test, two upstate brothers did to Gall, transforming a science practiced in elite circles into a popular phenomenon.
+“Henry” Goddard did with Alfred Binet’s first IQ Test, two upstate brothers did to Gall, transforming a science practiced in elite circles into a widespread phenomenon.

-Orson Squire Fowler and Lorenzo Niles Fowler came from a modest farming upstate family but, like Gall, were fascinated by the idea of unlocking human potential through skull readings.
+Orson Squire Fowler and Lorenzo Niles Fowler came from a modest farming upstate family but, like Gall, were fascinated by unlocking human potential through skull readings.

-At Amherst College, the brothers discovered phrenology and quickly became its most fervent evangelists.
-Who wouldn’t be drawn to a science that offered both a roadmap to understanding oneself and others, and a tool for self-improvement and social advancement?
+The brothers discovered phrenology at Amherst College and quickly became its most fervent evangelists.
+Who wouldn’t be drawn to a science that offered a roadmap to understanding oneself and others, and a tool for self-improvement and social advancement?

 The Fowlers saw in phrenology not just a scientific theory, but a business opportunity, and the timing was excellent.